Cabbage Pakoda

 How To Make Cabbage Pakora

-Add the following ingredients to a bowl.
+Add the following ingredients to a large mixing bowl.

 - 2 cups thinly sliced cabbage